danieletomarchio/Parsimonious-MV-HMRMs-with-fixed-and-random-covariates/README.md

 ### Description ###

-Runs the initialization of the EMC algorithms used for fitting the 9604 parsimonious MV-HMRMRCs.
+Runs the initialization of the EMC algorithm used for fitting the 9604 parsimonious MV-HMRMRCs.
 Parallel computing is implemented and highly recommended for a faster calculation.

 ### Usage ###